 A few weeks ago, Jaclyn Paul explained the genesis of her new book.
 Creating Order from ADHD-Fueled Chaos.
-In my experience, the first step comes with recognizing the pain that disorganization is causing us or our loved ones.
+As she points out—and as I’ve long observed—the first step comes with recognizing the pain that disorganization is causing us or our loved ones.
 The next step: Adopting a meaningful philosophy of life that guides all future actions.
+Of course, discovering the role that ADHD has been playing in disorganization points you to more workable solutions.

 Now, we hear from Andie Katschthaler, another woman with late-diagnosis ADHD, about creating order with digital assistance—aka, her ADHD Tech Stack.
 Enjoy!